Shiv Sena MLA from Mumbai dies of cardiac arrest in Dubai | Politics

 - India

-Shiv Sena MLA from Mumbai, Ramesh Latke, died of a cardiac arrest in Dubai, a party functionary said.
+Shiv Sena MLA from Mumbai, Ramesh Latke, died of a cardiac arrest in Dubai, a party functionary said on Thursday.

-He was 52. ''Latke died on Wednesday in Dubai, where he had gone with his family on a vacation,'' the party office-bearer said.
+''Latke died late night on Wednesday in Dubai, where he had gone with his family on a vacation,'' the functionary said.

+Latke was a two-time Sena legislator from Andheri East assembly constituency in Mumbai city.
+Prior to his becoming an MLA, Latke was also a corporator in the Brihanmumbai Municipal Corporation (BMC).
+His mortal remains are likely to be brought back to Mumbai on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)